 We have not yet generated revenues from our planned principal operations of providing dedicated, wide-area, two-way radio network solutions to dispatch-centric, small and medium-sized businesses.
 We intend to market and sell our network solutions directly and indirectly through Motorola's dealer network, which consists of over 750 dealers nationwide at over 1500 locations.
 We will enter directly into contracts with customers, including those introduced to us through Motorola's dealer network.
-In accordance with the guidance provided in ASC Topic 605-45-45, Revenue Recognition - Principal Agent Considerations, we will be the primary obligor with respect to revenues derived from the sale of our network solutions through Motorola's dealer network.
-As a result, we intend to record revenue at the gross amount, net of applicable taxes, billed to end-use customers for sales through Motorola's dealer network.
-Revenue will be billed one month in advance and recognized when earned.

 Cost of revenue.
-Our cost of revenue includes the portion of the service revenue charged by our domestic carrier partners pursuant to our agreements with these parties, which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
+Our cost of revenue includes the portion of service revenue charged by our domestic carrier partners to our Company pursuant to our agreements with these parties, which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
+We also include the costs associated with the operation of our cloud-based solutions.